ondramie/ab-testing-student-retention/projectSubmission.md

 :--- | :---: | :---: |
 |685325 |  35 |

-The duration for the control and experiment were 37 days.
+The durations for the control and experiment were 37 days.

 ##Experiment Analysis
 ###Sanity Checks